shuyuan-liu/pic2lcd/README.md

 # Pic2lcd

 A small utility that converts images to data that can be displayed on monochrome OLED / LCD panels like those driven by SSD1306, SH1106 and ST7920.
-Pic2lcd can only process png images currently.
+Currently, this program can only take png images, and is compatible with only monochrome displays.

 ## Features

 - Performs dithering on the image.
 The default algorithm is Jarvis, Judice, and Ninke (jjn), with a number of other options.
-- Can output either hex values or decimal values.
+- Outputs either hex values or decimal values.
 Python users that read the output with the *csv* library might find the decimal format easier to work with.
 - Customisable value delimiter.
 The default is a comma plus a space, which produces `0x95, 0x40, ...`.
 You can change this with the `--delimiter` option.
-- Can provide data for screens with both vertical bytes in memory (e.g. SSD1306) and horizontal bytes (e.g. ST7920).
+- Compatible with screens with both vertical bytes in memory (e.g. SSD1306) and horizontal bytes (e.g. ST7920).
 - Bit order (LSB / MSB) can be changed.

 ## Compiling